diegomarquez/game-builder/README.md

 ![game][game]

 These are some files I decided to extract from a previous javascript project.
-It's kind of like a framework to make simple games, things like Asteroids or Galaga.
+These should provide all the things a simple arcade game needs.
+I am talking Asteroids or Galaga simple.

+By itself this repository is kind of useless, as it is nothing more than a collection of requirejs modules.
+For better results it is better to use it in conjuction with [generator-game-builder](https://github.com/diegomarquez/generator-game-builder), a Yeoman generator that generates the basic setup to start working with this stuff.

 -----------------------------------